 Saara Aalto earned the support of Finnish viewers.
 An average of 976,000 followed the show, with it reaching 2.1 million overall.
 A massive improvement on last year when just 525,000 tuned in.
 In Norway, 1.37 million watched - a healthy 84% market share - up a shade on 2017.
 In Sweden though, SVT reported the lowest viewing figures for a Eurovision final since 2010, with 2.6 million skipping good weather to watch.
 The Danes were keen to follow Rasmussen, 1.13 million were watching on Saturday evening.

 There was better news in Serbia, where after disappointing numbers in recent years, RTS was happy to claim a 30.3% share with 2.3 million viewers.
+Lithuanian LRT reported an average of 560,000 - with a peak of 1.3 million - almost 70% of all viewers.

 In Australia, Sunday was dominated by two screenings of the final.
 SBS recorded 266,000 up early for the live show.
 The evening repeat reached 256,000.
 It's a dip from 304,000 last year, but SBS On Demand numbers were up a stunning 454%, meaning the show reached 2.9 million Australians.